-A NeurIPS 2023 Workshop
+A NeurIPS 2024 Workshop

-Algorithmic Fairness through the Lens of Time
+Algorithmic Fairness through the Lens of Metrics and Evaluation

 Pre-registration form: https://forms.gle/YBCwn7L8N5AxExMG7